Home

 It Doesn’t Take Long to Learn to Draw

 Dr Edwards also realised that you can actually learn these perceptual skills pretty quickly – in fact, in as little as five days.
-Once these skills are learned you simply need to practise them and improve your skills – and of course, master the specific techniques of other media that you might want to try.
+Once these skills are learned you simply need to practise them and improve them – and of course, master the specific techniques of other media that you might want to try.

-Dr Edwards developed the 5-day Drawing on the Right Side of the Brain course.
+Dr Edwards developed the 5-day Drawing on the Right Side of the Brain® course to teach these perceptual skills.
 The course has been refined and developed over the years by Betty Edwards and her son, Brian Bomeisler.
-Brian continues the work his mother started and you can find out more about his work here.

-Dr Edwards’ Work on Creativity
+Dr Betty Edwards’ Work on Creativity

 Dr Edwards’ argues that the right brain’s strengths are undervalued and under-trained in our left-brain oriented culture, with its emphasis on the “3Rs”.
 She also believes that by training the right brain we can learn to use both sides of the brain more effectively and more efficiently according to their strengths.